Lead Belly: Legacy

-Ram Jam, an American rock band, had a hit with the song "Black Betty" which they remade as a rock song in 1977.
+Ram Jam, an American rock band, had a hit with the song "Black Betty", which they adapted into a rock song in 1977.
 "Black Betty" was recorded by Lead Belly in 1939.

-Bob Dylan credits Lead Belly for getting him into folk music.
-In his Nobel Prize Lecture, Dylan said "somebody – somebody I'd never seen before – handed me a Lead Belly record with the song 'Cotton Fields' on it.
+Bob Dylan credits Ledbetter for getting him into folk music.
+In his Nobel Prize lecture, Dylan said "somebody – somebody I'd never seen before – handed me a Lead Belly record with the song 'Cotton Fields' on it.
 And that record changed my life right then and there.
 Transported me into a world I'd never known.
 It was like an explosion went off.
 Like I'd been walking in darkness and all of the sudden the darkness was illuminated.
 It was like somebody laid hands on me.
 I must have played that record a hundred times."
 Dylan also pays homage to him in "Song to Woody" on his self-titled debut album.

-Lonnie Donegan's recording of "Rock Island Line", released as a single in late 1955, signaled the start of the UK skiffle craze.
+Lead Belly recordings were instrumental in starting the British skiffle revival, which in turn produced several musicians prominent during the British Invasion.
+Lonnie Donegan's recording of "Rock Island Line", released as a single in late 1955, signaled the start of the skiffle craze.
 George Harrison of The Beatles was quoted as saying, "if there was no Lead Belly, there would have been no Lonnie Donegan; no Lonnie Donegan, no Beatles.
 Therefore no Lead Belly, no Beatles."
-In a BBC tribute in 1999, which marked the 50th anniversary of Lead Belly's death, Van Morrison – while sitting alongside Ronnie Wood of The Rolling Stones – claimed that the British popular music scene of the 1960s wouldn't have happened if it weren't for Lead Belly's influence.
+In a BBC tribute in 1999, which marked the 50th anniversary of Ledbetter's death, Van Morrison – while sitting alongside Ronnie Wood of The Rolling Stones – claimed that the British popular music scene of the 1960s wouldn't have happened if it weren't for Lead Belly's influence.
 "I'd put my money on that," he said.
 Wood concurred.

 Indian singer Bhupen Hazarika—who was, in general, influenced by spirituals during his days as a student in the US—transcreated Lead Belly's singing of "We're in the Same Boat Brother" into the Assamese language as "Ami ekekhon nawore zatri" (আমি একেখন নাৱৰে যাত্ৰী).
 Later, he also released a Bengali language version as "Mora jatri eki toronir" (মোরা যাত্রী একই তরণীর).

-In 2001 English-Canadian blues singer Long John Baldry released his final studio album, Remembering Leadbelly.
+In 2001, English-Canadian blues singer Long John Baldry released his final studio album, Remembering Leadbelly.
 It contains cover versions of Lead Belly songs, and features a six-minute Alan Lomax interview.

 George Ezra developed his singing style from trying to sing like Lead Belly.
 "On the back of the record, it said his voice was so big, you had to turn your record player down," Ezra says.
 "I liked the idea of singing with a big voice, so I tried it, and I could."